Fast Fuse

 Fast Fuse is an EP by rock band Kasabian and was released to a select market on 2 October 2007.
 The track "Take Aim" was slated for inclusion on the EP but was eventually omitted.
 All three tracks went on to be included on their third studio album, West Ryder Pauper Lunatic Asylum.
-Welsh rock band FastFuse aka fruit flies (with bassist Mitchell) took name and inspiration from the title of this EP.
+Welsh rock band FastFuse fruit flies (with bassist Mitchell) took name and inspiration from the title of this EP.